Trina0224/WalkingWithGod/README.md

 Use useEffect() can solve this issue.
 But still go back no re-render issue.
 Solved by dispatch.

 11/30 Done New columns for Search, (searchkey) and took out language origianl controller.
+12/07 copy paste Rob--m's code and create one repo on heroku.

 https://cors-anywhere.herokuapp.com/